-- a)Option holder: The buyer of the option who gets the right - b) Option writer: The seller of the option who carries the obligation - c)Premium: The consideration paid by the buyer for the right - d) Exercise price: The price at which the option holder has the right to buy or sell.
-It is also called as the strike price. - e) Call option: The option that gives the holder a right to buy - f)Put option : The option that gives the holder a right to sell - g) Tenure: The period for which the option is issued - h) Expiration date: The date on which the option is to be settled - i)American option: These are options that can be exercised at any point till the expiration date - j) European option: These are options that can be exercised only on the expiration date - k) Covered option: An option that an option writer sells when he has the underlying shares with him. - I) Naked option: An option that an option writer sells when he does not have the underlying shares with him - m) In the money: An option is in the money if the option holder is making a profit if the option was exercised immediately - n) Out of money: An option is in the money if the option holder is making a loss if the option was exercised immediately contracts are marked-to-market daily, investors can--by closing out their position-exit from their obligation to buy or sell the currency prior to the contract's delivery date.
+e) Call option: The option that gives the holder a right to buy f)Put option : The option that gives the holder a right to sell g) Tenure: The period for which the option is issued h) Expiration date: The date on which the option is to be settled i)American option: These are options that can be exercised at any point till the expiration date j) European option: These are options that can be exercised only on the expiration date k) Covered option: An option that an option writer sells when he has the underlying shares with him.

+I) Naked option: An option that an option writer sells when he does not have the underlying shares with him n) Out of money: An option is in the money if the option holder is making a loss if the option was exercised immediately

+- m) In the money: An option is in the money if the option holder is making a profit - if the option was exercised immediately contracts are marked-to-market daily, investors can--by closing out their position-exit from their obligation to buy or sell the currency prior to the contract's delivery date.